CHAPTER 1

 Candace gripped Treaz’s arm.
 “Can you walk?”

 With an emergency tech supporting each side, Treaz shuffled down the stairs to the awaiting ambulance.
 She squinted at the brilliant blue sky, not expecting such glare for the forecasted tropical depression from the gulf.
-There was no rain, nor puddles.
-Instead she was surrounded by a simple landscape of beige rock, a ground cover of orange and gold flowers, and a periodic cactus.
+There was no rain or puddles.
+Instead, she was surrounded by a simple landscape of beige rock, a ground cover of orange and gold flowers, and a periodic cactus.
 The blood drained from her face.
 “I’m not in San Antonio?”

 “Nope.
 Phoenix, Arizona.
 Home to two hundred ninety-nine days of sunshine a year,” said Brent.